plagiarism/moodle-plagiarism_plagiarisma/README.md

 ====
 For more information see: http://plagiarisma.net/moodle.php

-Store your documents in the cloud for free: https://upload.cat
+Store your private documents in the cloud for free: https://upload.cat